Discuss, Chill & Grow: These 10 LGBTQIA+ Support Groups Will Be Your Safe Space

 Naz Foundation

 Naz is one of Delhi’s oldest organisations that has played a key role in spreading awareness about matters relating to HIV/AIDS and other sex-related issues in India.
-Over the years, they have supported various causes and communities, one of them being equality for the members of the LGBTQ+ community.
-They also have offices in Bangalore and Mumbai
+Over the years, they have supported various causes and communities, one of them being equality for the members of the LGBTQIA+ community.
+They also have offices in Bangalore and Mumbai.

 Harmless Hugs